rotosports/incubus-network-nemo/x/evmutil/spec/02_state.md

   repeated AllowedCosmosCoinERC20Token allowed_cosmos_denoms = 1;
 }

-// ConversionPair defines a Nemo ERC20 address and corresponding denom that is
+// ConversionPair defines a Fury ERC20 address and corresponding denom that is
 // allowed to be converted between ERC20 and sdk.Coin
 message ConversionPair {
-  // ERC20 address of the token on the Nemo EVM bytes nemo_erc20_address = 1;
+  // ERC20 address of the token on the Fury EVM bytes fury_erc20_address = 1;
   // Denom of the corresponding sdk.Coin
   string denom = 2;
 }